 Applying under Tier 1 (Exceptional Talent)

 Tier 1 (Exceptional Talent) is designed for highly skilled individuals who show exceptional promise or exceptional talent in the fields of science, humanities, engineering, the arts and digital technology.
-The route was also recently expanded to include those operating leading designer fashion businesses, which we reviewed here.
+The route was also recently expanded to include those operating leading designer fashion businesses.

 Applicants must first meet the requirements and receive an endorsement from their endorsing body, which includes such organisation’s as the Royal Society and Tech Nation.